tylertitsworth/5th-age-srd/Classes/Rogue.md

 ### Smooth Talk

-Once per day, convince your GM with an amazing line of patter while you are using social skills to speak or interact with NPCs associated with a particular relationship.
+Once per full recovery, convince your GM with an amazing line of patter while you are using social skills to speak or interact with NPCs associated with a particular relationship.
 If the GM is convinced by your patter, roll a normal save (11+).
-If you succeed, for the rest of the day you can function as if you have a 2-point positive relationship with the relationship who seems to be in play.
+If you succeed, for the rest of the full recovery you can function as if you have a 2-point positive relationship with the relationship who seems to be in play.
 Thanks to your amazing gift of gab, for a short time, it's more or less true.
 (Note that these points replace any points you normally have with the relationship rather than adding to them.)

 Failure on the Smooth Talk save generally arouses suspicions.